 - what to do before making a formal complaint

 - how to submit a complaint

-With the original 6-month mortgage deferral period now ending for borrowers impacted by coronavirus (COVID-19), you should get in touch with your lender to discuss what your options are
+With the initial 6-month mortgage deferral period finished for borrowers impacted by coronavirus, it's important get in touch with your lender to discuss your options